 Bjørn Jeppesen started Nattefrost in October 1995.

-In May 1996 an MC “Når månen er fuld” was released.
+In May 1996 a cassette tape “Når månen er fuld” was released.
 It was limited to 80 copies and quickly sold out and given away.

-In April 1997 another MC was out and like the first one this one was also quickly gone.
+In April 1997 another cassette tape was out and like the first one this one was also quickly gone.